tc39/notes/meetings/2016-05/may-24.md

 From a perf standpoint, perf would not be better as JSC has found, maybe slightly worse.
 You could change callling conventions, but louis can say more about that?

-MS: How does STC solve your problem?
+MLS: How does STC solve your problem?

 BT: it doesnt, but scopes problem to specifically one case.